t4th/c-static-array/README.md

 This is just a concept.

 ## how
-The 'obvious' way is to create array 'hidde' descriptor:
+The 'obvious' seems to be creating compile time, implicit array descriptor:

 For each instance of an array this macro is creating instance of an array_header and type definition of array_type.
 Information from this header is later used to validate c-style array access.